 The Group's main interest rate risk arises from long-term loans and borrowings that incur interest charges at a fixed rate above established parameters.
-See note 19.
-The Directors have performed a sensitivity analysis for the impact of changes in the interest rate charged on its loans and borrowings and have determined that a 1% (increase)/decrease in the interest rate would result in an additional (charge)/credit to the income statement of USD0.06 million.
+See note 21.
+The Directors have performed a sensitivity analysis for the impact of changes in the interest rate charged on its loans and borrowings from MidCap and have determined that a 1% (increase)/decrease in the interest rate would result in an additional (charge)/credit to the income statement of USD0.07 million (2023: USD0.06 million).